Born: 25 April 1900, Vienna, Austria

 Prize motivation: "for the discovery of the Exclusion Principle, also called the Pauli Principle"

 Prize share: 1/1

-In Niels Bohr's model of the atom electrons move in fixed orbits around the nucleus.
-In developing the model, electrons were given certain quantum numbers corresponding to distinct states of energy and movement.
-In 1925 Wolfgang Pauli introduced two new quantum numbers and formulated the so called Pauli principle, stating that any two electrons in an atom can not have identical sets of quantum numbers.
-Also protons and neutrons in the nucleus were given quantum numbers.
-The principle also applies to nuclei.
+In Niels Bohr's model of the atom, electrons move in fixed orbits around a nucleus.
+As this model developed, electrons were assigned certain quantum numbers corresponding to distinct states of energy and movement.
+In 1925, Wolfgang Pauli introduced two new numbers and formulated the Pauli principle, which proposed that no two electrons in an atom could have identical sets of quantum numbers.
+It was later discovered that protons and neutrons in nuclei could also be assigned quantum numbers and that Pauli's principle applied here too.